Schokokex/addon_template_butt/README.md

 # Talents
 If you want to add a new Talents, you have to add it to the game/..../scripts/npc/npc_abilites_custom.txt , and create a file in game/..../scripts/vscripts/talents/ as like the example talent.
+Make sure to start the name in npc_abilites_custom.txt with "special_bonus_" and the modifier file name with "modifier_special_bonus_".

 To add it to the heroes you put it into startitems or you edit the kv files for each hero.